harishsg99/Deep-learning-for-everyone/Readme.md

 This repo aims to contain code for no code deep learning tool by ScoopML Inc

-This repo contains chrome extension and Desktop apps for Mac , Windows and Mac OS
+This repo contains chrome extension and website

+Desktop apps will be added soon..